Skip to Main Content

 IRT "Voice"

 Write for all readers.
-Some people will read every written word.
-Others just skim.
-Help everyone read better by grouping related ideas together, using descriptive headers and subheaders, and bullets to break up lists.
+Some read every written word, others just skim.
+Grouping related ideas together, using descriptive headers and subheaders, and choosing bulleted lists over large copy blocks help engage readers.

 Focus your message.
 Create a hierarchy of information.
 Lead with the main point or the most important content, in sentences, paragraphs, sections, and pages.

-Be concise.
+Be concise, brief, and specific.
 Use short words and sentences.
-Avoid unnecessary modifiers.
+Avoid unnecessary modifiers and vague or jargoned language.

-Because we often deal in complicated processes, acronyms, and software jargon, it's not difficult to confuse our audiences with too many details.
+Because we often deal in complicated processes, acronyms, and software jargon that we understand, it's easy to confuse our audiences with too many details.

-The goals of the IRT division "voice" when writing for various audiences is to:
+The goals for the IRT division "voice" when writing primarily for external audiences is to:

 • Be inclusive and approachable - not be overly technical or "sound like IT"